Matatizo katika Mwisho wa Safari

 Insect repellants can also help prevent other mosquito-borne diseases such as dengue, Zika, and yellow fever.

-Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
-Information about specific areas is available from the Centers for Disease Control and Prevention (CDC: Malaria and Travelers).
+Even when people take measures to avoid mosquito bites, it is still necessary to take a medication to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
+Information about specific areas is available from the Centers for Disease Control and Prevention (CDC: Choosing a Drug to Prevent Malaria).

 Mgonjwa ya Zinaa